VWS-Python/vws-python/README.md

 Targets are assigned a rating between 0 and 5 of how good they are for tracking purposes.
 In the mock this is a random number between 0 and 5.

-Image targets which are not suited to detection are given 'Fail' statuses.
+Image targets which are not suited to detection are given 'Failed' statuses.
 The criteria for these images is not defined by the Vuforia documentation.
-This mock is more forgiving than the real Vuforia Web Services;
+The mock is more forgiving than the real Vuforia Web Services.
-in the mock, only images which consist completely of one color are given 'Fail' statuses.
+Therefore, an image given a 'Success' status by the mock may not be given a 'Success' status by the real Vuforia Web Services.